Don’t Feel Guilty About Playing Death Stranding for So Many Hours

 A friend of mine told me he ditched University to play Death Stranding for six hours straight.
-Another told me he wouldn’t live through a day without touching it, and others have even managed to complete it in less than a week since release.
+Another told me he wouldn’t spend a day without touching it, and others have even managed to complete it in less than a week since release.

 The problem is that many have progressed in those hours of gameplay.
 Whereas here I am, wasting time being an Amazon courier in the eastern area, picking up other players’ deliveries and bringing them to the owner for over 11 hours.
 Because every trip feels like an adventure, a challenge, a leap of faith.
-And so I turn on my console, jump aboard Sam’s bike, I scatter the plains with a few generators and dive into another delivery.
+And so I turn on my console, jump aboard Sam’s bike, scatter a few generators across the plains and dive into another delivery.

-Part of me is looking at the time in real life whenever I pick up some cargo, thinking I shouldn’t dabble and I have to keep pushing with the story.
+A part of me is yelling at me and urging me to hurry up.
+Part of me is looking at the time in real life whenever I get some cargo, thinking I shouldn’t dabble and I have to keep pushing with the story.
 It’s basically urging me to just go on and finish the damn thing.

 But why the hell do I have to rush?

-Maybe it’s because I’ve heard about friends moving forward, and I’m afraid to stay behind, and I want to catch up to discuss the game with them.
+Maybe it’s because my friends are moving forward and I’m afraid to stay behind, and I want to catch up to discuss the game with them.
 Perhaps I’m just curious about what comes next.

 Nah.
-That’s just some surprisingly believable bull crap.
+That just sounds like some very believable bull crap.
 Truth is, Death Stranding is just another box to tick, just like Devil May Cry 5, just like the Resident Evil 2 Remake.
-And I almost can’t wait to finish it to feel that sense of completeness, to just stop for a moment and say I have pulled another game out of my list.
-So then, I can move onto the next one.
-It has become a habit with each new release.
+And I almost can’t wait to finish it to feel that sense of completeness, to just stop for a moment and say I have pulled another game out of my backlog.
+So then I can move onto the next one.
+And the next one.
+It has become a habit of mine with each new release.

-So many gamers have 1000 or more Steam games, and they probably haven’t started one third.
+So many gamers have hundreds of Steam games, and they probably haven’t started one third.

-The point is I know I’m not alone, out there.
-I know many people have 1000 or more Steam games, and they probably haven’t even started one third.
+The point is I know I’m not alone out there.
+I know many have 1000 or more Steam games, and they probably haven’t even started one third.
 Just as I know that other friends of mine feel the same urge to rush whenever they start playing.
-But no one is chasing us.
+No one is chasing us, guys.
 No one is asking us to complete Death Stranding in less than a week — because then, if we do, we want more.
-I’m sure.
+Been there, done that.
 It happened with Red Dead Redemption 2, it happened with NieR: Automata, it happened with The Witcher 3 and with every game I’ve ever loved.
 I always end up in that sweet spot between rushing and actually enjoying the game, and then I want more.

-But then, while I was playing Death Stranding, I had an epiphany.
-I remembered when I did three, four runs on Prince Of Persia 3 because I had nothing else to play, and I still didn’t know I was perfectly fine with that.
+But then, while playing Death Stranding, I had an epiphany.
+I remembered when I did three, four runs on Prince Of Persia 3 because I had nothing else to play, and I still didn’t know I was perfectly fine with that state of things.
 I still didn’t know that one day I would have a penny of free time to invest, nor that games would start piling up randomly like New Year’s proposals.

-So I want to spend the right amount of time, playing Death Stranding.
-Because it’s a great game and it deserves all the efforts I can give it.
+So I want to spend the right amount of time playing Death Stranding.
+Because it’s a great game and it deserves all of it.

-Even if a part of me is still looking at the watch with every hour of gameplay.
+Even if a part of me is still looking at the watch at every new hour of gameplay.